FreeProving/free-compiler/README.md

 ```bash
 cabal new-install freec
 ```

+>  **Note**: Due to the dependency on the Agda compiler as a library, the first compilation of the Free Compiler can take over half an hour.

 The command above copies the base library and the compiler’s executable to Cabal’s installation directory and creates a symbolic link to the executable in
 `~/.cabal/bin`.